 Overall thoughts on whether to buy a used Peloton bike versus buying new

 So, what would you have done if you were in my shoes?
-Would you have saved the money and bought a used bike–even if it meant moving it yourself and voiding the warranty?
-Or, if you were buying a second bike, like we were, would you have used it to buy the newer model of the Peloton bike?
+Would you have saved the money and bought a used Peloton bike–even if it meant moving it yourself and voiding the warranty?
+Or, would you buy new?

 By the way, if you think you want to buy new, don’t forget to get a referral code to save $100.
-You can use my promo code to save money when buying a new Bike or Tread.
-That is, when you use my promo code M3JRHF, you’ll save $100 on Peloton accessories.
+Ask any of your friends with Pelotons for theirs.
 The code is good in the United States, Canada and the UK.
+It saves you money on accessories only, not the bike itself.

 If you’ve bought used, did I miss any tips or tricks in this write up?
 If so, post a comment and let me know.

-Finally, we did end up buying a new bike.
-Here is a review of my bike delivery experience, including the time it took to actually get my new Peloton.
+Finally, since we did end up buying a new bike, here is a review of my bike delivery experience, including the time it took to actually get my new Peloton.